DraftShift/StealthChanger/wiki/Calibration.md

 3. [Dock Parking](#dock-parking)
 4. [X/Y Offset](#xy-offset)

-Before you start with calibrations and QGLs, make sure to run `PROBE_ACCURACY SAMPLES=100` or more to brake things in.
+Before you start with calibrations and QGLs, make sure to run `PROBE_ACCURACY SAMPLES=100` or more, on all tools one at a time to to brake things in.

 ## Z Offset